joncwong/reading-list/README.md

 # joncwong's Reading List

 These are research papers, white papers, documentation, or blog posts that I have found to be extremely useful in my self-studying ventures.
+These range from theorhetical concepts to practical day-to-day software/system knowledge.
 Please submit a PR if you have any suggestions :)

 ### Containers and Virtual Machines
 - [Borg, Omega, and Kubernetes](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/44843.pdf)